ASU-CSE598-SC4ML/Secure-MeanShift-Clustering/README.md

 # crypten_ms
-Implementation of a MPC-based Secure MeanShift Algorithm using Crypten
+Implementation of a MPC-based Secure MeanShift Algorithm using Crypten.

 ## Requirement